gdiaz384/py3TranslateLLM/README.md

     - For LLMs and DeepL, providing them with the history of previously translated text to ensure proper flow of dialogue.
     - For LLMs and DeepL, identifying any speakers by name, sex and optionally other metrics like age and occupation.
     - For LLMs and DeepL, providing other arbitrary bits of information in the prompt.
     - Supporting dictionaries that allow removing and/or substituting strings that should not be translated prior to forming paragraphs and prior to submitting text for translation.
-Examples in-line text that should be removed or altered: [＠クロエ] [r] [repage] [heart].
+Examples in-line text that should be removed or altered: [r] [repage] [heart].
         - This should help the LLM/NMT understand the submitted text as contiguous 'paragraphs' better.
-        - Tip: To automate this, use [escapeLibrary.py] during parsing.
+        - Tip: To automate this, use [escapeLibrary.py](//github.com/gdiaz384/py3AnyText2Spreadsheet/blob/main/resources/escapeText.py) during parsing.
 - Other translation techniques omit one or all of the above.
 Providing this information _should_ dramatically increase the translation quality when translating languages that are heavily sensitive to context, like Japanese, where much or most of the meaning of the language is not found in the spoken or written words but rather in the surrounding context in which the words are spoken.
     - Aside: For Japanese in particular, context is very important as it is often the only way to identify who is speaking and whom they are talking about.
 - **If translating from context light languages, like English where most of the meaning of the language is found within the language itself, then there should not be any or only small differences in translation quality**.
 For such languages, use a translation engine that supports batch translations for the maximum possible speed.